emx34/doofus/README.md

 This tool **Decompresses/Unpacks** the 0010_237.dat(This file is packaged and located inside the gamedata.g-d archive.)and all *.237/327 files.. you can modify it, then **Compresses/Packs** it back to its 0riginal state, allowing the game to open and run the file **<ins>without corruption.</ins>**
+***This ensures the game opens and runs without corrupting the file; otherwise, the game gets stuck on a black screen, crashes, and becomes corrupted.***
 The 0010_237.dat file contains the programmer names and text messages that appear on the demo loop before the start menu.
 Files *_237 and *_327 contain memory operations and VGA x86 program codes, plus some information used in the game.